xianhuazhou/elog/README.md

 Introduction
 ------------

-elog can find and filter specified error logs from your applications, web servers and any other text based log files, store the logs into [MongoDB](http://mongodb.org).
+elog can find and filter specified error logs from your applications, web servers and any other text based log files, store the logs into [MongoDB](http://mongodb.org) (&gt;= 2.1.0).
 Then you can access the logs from MongoDB via a web interface with some filter options.

 elog contains elog-client and elog-server,  elog-client can filter and push logs to elog-server via http requests, elog-server is a kind of web server with [expressjs](http://expressjs.com).